-scp filename root@pcn.presanog.org.bt:/tmp/.
+scp filename admin@pcn.ws.sanog.org.bt:/tmp/.

-- What did you notice?
-You should have noticed that you no longer get a password challenge to this account on this node, but rather you need to provide your RSA protocol 2 private key passphrase. - This is expected.
+What did you notice?
+You should have noticed that you no longer get a password challenge to this account on this node, but rather you need to provide your RSA protocol 2 private key passphrase.

+This is expected.
 SCP and SSH are from the same package -OpenSSH and both use RSA and DSA keys in the same way.

+SSH - Lab Cont.
 Another SSH tool - SFTP